saraluna52/RealEstateOffice/README.md

 ### 💼 Business Recommendation
 While opening an office in Neighborhood A is financially viable, alternative locations may offer a better return with less intensive sales effort.
 This analysis suggests a need to balance overhead minimization with market growth potential.

+⚠️ Code for this project is not publicly shared to respect academic integrity, but I’m happy to discuss the methods and approach.
+Reach out via LinkedIn (https://www.linkedin.com/in/sarah-lillibridge/) or email if interested.